colemanimhoff/fundamentals/react-redux/README.md

 React is the code which determines what a React Component is and how components work together ReactDOM takes the components and builds the virtual DOM

+## Buidling Components, Not Templates

+Separation of Concerns - reducing coupling and increasing cohesion

+Coupling is - the degree to which each program module relies on each of the other modules Cohesion - the degree to which elements of a module belong together

+Display logic and markup are inevitably tightly coupled.
+How do you find DOM nodes?

+Display logic and markup are highly cohesive.
+They both show in the UI.

+Templates tend to separate technologies, not concerns.
+In addition, templates are `underpowered`.
+This results in :
+- Reliance on primitive abstractions
+- Inventing lots of new concepts that already exist in JavaScript

+Pete Hunt, React -
+  "The framework cannot know how to separate your concerns for you.
+It hsould only provide `powerful expressive tools` for the user to do it correctly."

+A lot of frameworks force you into an MVC model.
+MVC has it's advantages, but this can result in bloating.
+In addition, the vocabulary you use is that of the framework and not of your appliation.

+React components are `highly cohesive` building blocks for UIs `loosely coupled` with other components.

+React wants you to use `components` to separate your concerns with the full power of JavaScript, not a templating language.

+Components are:
+- reusuable
+- composable
+- units (testable)
+- small (don't write spaghetti code)

+Only write display logic in your components!

+React has the `accessibity` of templates and the `power` of JavaScript.

+## Data Changes

+When `data changes`, React re-renders the entire component.
+React components are basically just idempotent functions.
+They describe your UI at `any point in time`, just like a server-rendered app.

+Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.

+Re-rendering on every change makes things simple.
+Every place data is displayed is guaranteed to be up-to-date, without data binding magic, or model dirty checking.
+There are no more explicity DOM operations - `everything is declarative`

+In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.

+Rerending on every change sounds expensive.
+That's way React has a `virutal DOM`

+## Virutal DOM

+The `virtual DOM` makes re-rendering on every change `fast`.
+You can't just throw out the `DOM` and rebuilt it on each update.
+It's too slow and you'll lose form state and scroll position.
+Therefore, react built a `virtual DOM` (and events system) optimized for performance and memory footprint.

+How it works:

+On every `setState` call, React...

+- builds a new `virtual DOM` subtree
+- diffs the new tree with the old one
+- computes the minimal set of DOM mutations and puts them in a queue
+- and batch executes all updates

+It's `fast` because the DOM is slow.
+React computes minimal DOM operations and batches reads and writes for optimal performance.
+It has automatic top-level `event delegation` (with cross-browser HTML5 events) which creates synthetic events.
+It provides hooks for `custom update logic`, though they're alomst never used.

+React runs at `60 fps`.
+`Re-render` don't mutate!

 ## Class Components